olexiy86/bellabeat/README.md

 Output of this query was saved as ‘filtered_data’ csv file in the local folder.

-4. Since we also wanted to look into weekly and montly trends of sleep and activity patterns we combined two tables using JOIN clause with two fields ('Id' and 'date') to ensure  that Id and date values are matching.
+4. Since we also wanted to look into daily and weekly trends of sleep and activity patterns we combined two tables using JOIN clause with two fields ('Id' and 'date') to ensure  that Id and date values are matching.
 This query we saved as a csv file 'activity_sleep' which will be used to create visualizartions in Tableau.
 ```
 SELECT  daily_activity.Id,
         daily_activity.ActivityDate AS date,